yohanesnuwara/carbon-capture-and-storage/README.md

 * 03_xu_payne.ipynb: Xu-Payne (2009) carbonate pore characterization
 * geomechanics.m: geomechanical modelling, built in Matlab language.
 Will be re-written in Python language when having leisure time :)

+Folder *lib* includes all functions used in each of the notebooks.

+Folder *data* includes the input data.

 My BSc research had been published, see the extended abstracts in my ResearchGate here:
 * [Paper 1: Time-lapse Seismic Modelling](https://www.researchgate.net/publication/338644464_Time-lapse_Seismic_Modelling_as_Tool_for_Evaluation_of_Monitoring_Feasibility_for_CO2_Sequestration_in_Gundih_Gas_Field)
 * [Paper 2: Geomechanical Modelling](https://www.researchgate.net/publication/338644468_Geomechanical_Modelling_of_CO2_Sequestration_Process_in_Gundih_Field_for_Evaluation_of_Reservoir_Integrity)